 Budgeting Challenge #7 – Your family is complaining that you’re no fun anymore

 Ouch!
 This is hard, but just because you want something it doesn’t mean your kids will understand it, or that your honey will be on board.
 It may feel like they don’t care about you, or they think that you’re being too controlling.

 Hopefully, you sat down with your SO before starting this plan, and you talked about what you each want for your whole family.
-You brainstormed ways together, and you came up with a plan together, you each identified how you can help this process be more cohesive and go as smooth as possible.
+You brainstormed ways together, and you came up with a plan together; you each identified how you could help this process be more cohesive and go as smoothly as possible.